cohure/CoHuRe/content/cfp.md

 ### Submission Formats
 Papers to CHR2020 may be submitted in either of the following two formats:

-1. **LaTeX Papers** should be prepared using the standard OASIcs template (details following soon);
+1. **LaTeX Papers** should be prepared using the provided template (details following soon);
 2. **doc(x) papers** may be submitted only for review.

-All final, accepted papers must be submitted in LaTeX using the standard OASIcs template.
+All final, accepted papers must be submitted in LaTeX using the provided template.
 Final papers not submitted in this format will **not** be accepted.

 Papers should be submitted to the CHR2020 workshop Easychair website: https://easychair.org/conferences/?conf=chr2020 (**Note: not open yet**).